CrunchyData/crunchy-containers/hugo/content/container-specifications/crunchy-pgbouncer.md

  * OpenShift: If custom configurations aren't being mounted, an **emptydir** volume is required to be mounted at `/pgconf`.
  * Superusers cannot connect through the connection pooler.
+ * User is required to configure the database for auth_query, see pgbouncer.ini file for configuration details.

 ## Environment Variables